Crowns and bridges provide restorative dental solutions that look great and last

 - Both bridge crowns and implant crowns can be created to look like your natural teeth and only you’ll know the difference.

 - Because crowns are made from durable, porcelain materials, they hold up to regular use.

 - They are also easy to fix if they should become damaged over time.

 Why Should You Consider Dental Crowns and Bridges?

 As part of your overall oral health plan, ensuring your teeth are in good working order should be a top priority.
 When you’re missing teeth or if teeth have become badly damaged due to an accident, injury, or neglect, you run the risk of losing the teeth, as well as others that surround it.

 If you are suffering from a serious infection, the risk of the surrounding teeth and gums becoming infected is quite high.
 If you’re experiencing a dental infection, see one of our professional and friendly dentists right away.
 A root canal therapy may be easily administered and the tooth can be saved.

 What’s more, dental crowns and bridges ensure that you have a full set of teeth, which is important not only to your oral health but also your general health.
 Your teeth impact the way you eat, speak, and even breathe and need to be cared for.

 Contact Kirkland Family Dentistry Today

-For more information about dental crowns, implants, dental implants, bridges and more, don’t hesitate to reach out to our Kirkland, WA dental office today.
-Our staff are waiting to hear from you.
+For more information about dental crowns, implants, dental implants, bridges, and more, don’t hesitate to reach out to our Kirkland, WA dental office today.
+Our staff is waiting to hear from you.
 Call us today at (425) 822-0435.